isabella232/advertising-cloud.en/help/integrations/analytics/macros-google-campaign-manager.md

 1. Click the creative name.
 1. In the [!UICONTROL Click tags] setting, include `%pamo!;` in the [!UICONTROL Landing page] column for the click tag.

-# How Analytics for Advertising Cloud Macros Are Expanded in Advertising Cloud DSP
+## How Analytics for Advertising Cloud Macros Are Expanded in DSP

-In Advertising Cloud DSP, when you create an ad that includes the Analytics for Advertising Cloud parameter (`amo`), the `ef_id` and `s_kwcid` macros are automatically appended to the click URL.
-The best practice is to check the tag in Advertising Cloud DSP to ensure that the `ef_id` and `s_kwcid` macros are present.
+In DSP, when you create an ad that includes the Analytics for Advertising Cloud parameter (`amo`), the `ef_id` and `s_kwcid` macros are automatically appended to the click URL.
+The best practice is to check the tag in DSP to ensure that the `ef_id` and `s_kwcid` macros are present.

-The following is an example of a Google Campaign Manager 360 [ins tag](https://support.google.com/campaignmanager/answer/6080468) as it appears in Advertising Cloud DSP.
+The following is an example of a Google Campaign Manager 360 [ins tag](https://support.google.com/campaignmanager/answer/6080468) as it appears in DSP.

 ```
 <ins class='dcmads' style='display:inline-block;width:160px;height:600px'